 ・派遣社員 (temporary employees): Hired on a temporary basis

-However, more than the title, it’s more important to pay attention to whether or not the contract is a fixed term role or a permanent role.
+When you read a Japanese job ad or contract, apart from these terms, you should pay attention to whether or not a contract is a fixed term role or a permanent role.

 Look out for these terms in the job listing or contract.